-The best part about this chocolate sauce is that you can whip it up in less than 10 minutes!
-So simple to make and really great to have on hand.
-I like to keep a jar in my fridge at all times, because you just never know when you’ll need it.
+The best part about this thick chocolate fudge sauce is that you can whip it up with 5 ingredients in 10 minutes.
+I like to keep a jar in my fridge at all times to make ice cream sandwich cake or drizzle on vanilla ice cream.

-- Chocolate chips: I prefer to use Guittard semi-sweet chocolate chip.
+- Chocolate chips: I prefer to use Guittard semi-sweet chocolate chips.
+For best chocolate flavor, any high quality brand will work even baking chocolate.

 - Sugar: We use a granulated sugar which adds the sweetness.

-- Evaporated milk: This adds the perfect creaminess to this fudge sauce.
+- Evaporated milk: This old fashioned ingredient withstands the test of time and adds the perfect creaminess to this fudge sauce.
+It can be replaced with half and half.

 - Vanilla: I like to use pure vanilla extract for the best flavor.